OGenLab/NokNok/README.md

-# NokNok: Whack-a-Mole Web3 Game 🎮🔨
+# NokNok: A Web3 Click Game 🎮🔨

-Welcome to **NokNok**, an innovative Web3-based whack-a-mole game that combines the nostalgic fun of classic arcade games with the cutting-edge technology of blockchain and NFTs.
+Welcome to **NokNok**, an innovative Web3-based clicker game that combines the nostalgic fun of classic arcade games with the cutting-edge technology of blockchain and NFTs.
 Developed by a talented team based in Dubai, NokNok offers a unique and rewarding gaming experience for both traditional gamers and crypto enthusiasts.

 ## Table of Contents 📚